AEW Double Or Nothing lineup: Eight matches advertised for Saturday's pay-per-view, ladder match entrants, pay-per-view pricing - Pro Wrestling Dot Net

 -Pre-Show: Private Party” Marq Quen and Isiah Kassidy vs. “Best Friends” Chuck Taylor and Trent to become No. 1 contenders to the AEW Tag Titles.

-Powell’s POV: Luchasaurus was added to the ladder match on Sunday.
+Powell’s POV: AEW announced that the ninth person in the ladder match will be a mystery wrestler.
 The winner of the ladder match will receive a shot at the AEW Championship.
-AEW has yet to reveal all the details on the ladder and Stadium Stampede matches.
 Boxing legend Mike Tyson will present the TNT Title to the winner of the Cody vs. Archer match.
 The pay-per-view is listed for $49.99 on B/R Live and will also be available via pay-per-view via cable and satellite, and via FITE TV internationally.
-Join me for live coverage on Saturday beginning with the pre-show.
-Dot Net Members will hear an exclusive same night audio review.
+Join me for live coverage on Saturday beginning with the pre-show at 6:30CT/7:30ET, with the main show beginning at 7CT/8ET.
+Dot Net Members will hear an exclusive same night audio review on Saturday night.